Super Smash Bros. Brawl/Unused Graphics

 The texture used to hold character shadows on stages starts off as this doodle of Mario's silhouette.
 Or at least, it looks like Mario... hmm.

 Some characters have textures for cosmetic changes as a result of sustaining significant battle damage.
 Originally, Brawl was going to have a battle damage system.
 See the translated interview with Sakurai here.
+Interestingly this feature only got added to the Pokémon Trainer's Pokémon which shows you would deal less damage and knockback the more you take damage.

 Part of Captain Falcon's face and helmet textures show that his helmet was intended to crack, which would have revealed one of his eyes.
 As such, an eye mesh is part of his model, but never seen.